gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 bracket-and-special-form syntax.
 Why not allow function calls in type positions and spell these as `typing.is_assignable(T, list)` instead of `typing.IsAssignable[T, list]`?
 Michael's response: they are not functions in the runtime sense; they operate on terms, not values; and mixing them with user-defined type aliases (which use bracketed form today) would conflate two different syntactic categories.
-The discussion came down to whether to lean further into existing type-form syntax or pull in the direction of familiar Python.
+The discussion came down to whether to build further on existing type-form syntax or pull toward familiar Python.

 ## Direction of Python's Type System — Guido van Rossum

 {{< figure src="guido-van-rossum-typing-direction.webp" width="900" alt="Guido van Rossum Three things I keep wondering about slide asking whether new typing features are too esoteric for Python users, whether discussions are dominated by typing nerds, and whether discussions go in circles" >}}

 Guido framed the talk as a discussion, not a conclusion.
-He opened with three things he keeps wondering about: are new typing features becoming too esoteric for everyday Python users, are typing discussions dominated by "typing nerds" out of touch with everyday pain, and are the discussions going in circles.
+He opened with three things he keeps wondering about: are new typing features becoming too esoteric for everyday Python users, do "typing nerds" out of touch with everyday pain dominate the discussions, and are the discussions going in circles.
 Slides:
 [gvanrossum.github.io/typingtalk.html](https://gvanrossum.github.io/typingtalk.html).

 His starting point was Jukka Lehtosalo's original principle for [`mypy`](https://mypy-lang.org/): *useful, not perfect*.